Molecular gas and star formation activity in LIRGs in clusters at intermediate redshifts: Comparison samples

 \section{Comparison samples}

-In order to place the properties of our LIRGs into context, we have compiled published datasets of field and cluster {star forming galaxies}, both in the local and distant Universe, that have been observed in CO. {In particular, as outlined below, the distant star forming galaxies that are used for our comparison include a homogeneous compilation of sources out to $z\simeq1.6$, largely in the field, or at most in the cluster outskirts \citep{Geach2011}.}\\
+In order to place the properties of our LIRGs into context, we compiled published datasets of field and cluster {star-forming galaxies}, both in the local and distant Universe, that have been observed in CO.
+In particular, as outlined below, the distant star-forming galaxies that are used for our comparison include a homogeneous compilation of sources out to $z\simeq1.6$, largely in the field, or at most in the cluster outskirts \citep{Geach2011}.\\